Volk-aan/CookBookApp-Workshop/README.md

    - (Visual Studio for Mac) In the right-click menu, select Quick Fix -> Implement Interface
    - (Visual Studio PC) In the right-click menu, select Quick Actions and Refactorings -> Implement Interface

-Before implementing `GetMonkeysAsync` we will setup our HttpClient by setting up a shared instance inside of the class:
+Before implementing `GetRecipesAsync` we will setup our HttpClient by setting up a shared instance inside of the class:

 ```csharp
 HttpClient httpClient;